OlivierGaillard/hayshoursrpi/README.md

 ## History

-I wrote it to learn and both to get one little tool to convert the decimal time of workous into a start and quit hour when I worked for Hays.
+I wrote it to learn and both to get one little tool to convert the decimal time of workours into a starting and leaving time when I worked for Hays.

+I wrote it in Python and Go.
+This version with K8S is with Python again.

 The nodes are made of four raspberry-pi with 128 Gb cards.
 I tried with two nodes of 32 Gb and two of 16 Gb but the